 Keep insurance details, vehicle registration, and important documents on your phone as a back-up.
 This will allow you to sort out the issue immediately within minimal faff.

 Next, let's look at all the different camper van locks out there.
 Truly there are a plethora, so I have only picked out the most effective.

 Broadly speaking, there are two types of camper van lock: vehicle locks (prevent the vehicle from being driven away) and door locks

 Steering wheel lock

-The steering wheel lock has been around since God was a child.
+The steering wheel lock has been around since God was a child (though cars were more easily hotwired back then).
 One of the most trusty camper van locks out there!